-The draft accounts were presented to the Governance Committee on 8th July 2024, and the audited accounts were presented on 27th January 2025, when the audit is complete the accounts will be authorised by the Chair of the Committee, Councillor Shepherd.
+The draft accounts were presented to the Governance Committee on 8th July 2025, and when finalised will be authorised by the Chairman of the Committee

 Chair of Governance Committee

 MAIN FINANCIAL STATEMENTS

 Comprehensive Income and Expenditure Statement (CIES)

 This Statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices rather than the amount to be funded from taxation.
 Authorities raise taxation to cover expenditure in accordance with regulations; this may be different from the accounting cost.
 The taxation position is shown in both the Expenditure and Funding Analysis (note 7) and the Council Movement in Reserves Statement.